feandev/Portfolio/README.md

 # Hi :raised_hand:

 My name is Paweł Jarmakowicz and I am front-end developer.
 My current goal is a software tester position.
-I believe that my skills and knowledge will be a valuable support during software development.
+I believe that my skills and knowledge will be a valuable support during software development.<br>
 Let's hunt some bugs together ! :mag: :bug:

 ## My experience in IT :floppy_disk:

 I worked over 4 years in Intredo, a full-service marketing international company.
-I was mostly responsible for creating new and servicing current websites.
-I worked in front-end development team and also closely with backend developers from Enzode Software house.
+I was mostly responsible for creating new and servicing current websites.<br> I worked in front-end development team and also closely with backend developers from Enzode Software house.
-I did a code optimisation, manual and exploratory testing.
-I had experience with testing company internal applications and bug reporting in Jira.
+I did a code optimisation, manual and exploratory testing.<br> I had experience with testing company internal applications and bug reporting in Jira.
 That experience had started my passion for software testing and bug searching.

 ## My Projects :clipboard: